mas-cli/mas/README.md

 </summary>

-`mas update` updates outdated apps installed from the Mac App Store.
+`mas update` updates outdated apps installed from the App Store.
 Without any arguments, it updates all such apps.

 ```console
 $ mas update